pmmmwh/react-refresh-webpack-plugin/README.md

 };
 ```

-More sample projects for common Webpack development setups are available in the [examples](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples) folder.
+More sample projects for common Webpack development setups are available in the [examples](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples) directory.

 > Note 1: If you use `webpack.config.ts`, please also install `type-fest` as a peer dependency.